ACOS Amazon: Calculating ACOS For PPC

 No such thing, like the John Mayer song.
 That’s just one badger’s opinion (even though it’s the right one).
 When someone asks, ‘what does ACOS stand for?’ the answer is simple.
 Sometimes we wonder if ACOS is a vanity metric.
 Sometimes saying that blows the minds of Amazon sellers like the ending of Fight Club.

 When determining the profitability of your campaigns, the ACOS formula provides a clear metric to gauge how effectively your ad spend is converting into sales.
+Whether you’re aiming for a target ACOS Amazon advertisers recommend or experimenting with new strategies, understanding ACOS calculation is crucial.

 Table of Contents